DIY Natural Vapor Rub with Kid-Safe Version

 This Homemade Vapor Chest Rub is an affordable, easy recipe that's made with all natural ingredients.

-It relieves discomfort associated with stuffy noses, coughs and chest congestion, so you and your family can feel better fast and everyone can get a better night’s sleep.
+It can help relieve discomfort associated with stuffy noses, coughs, and chest congestion, so you and your family can feel better fast and everyone can get a better night's sleep.

-Also, I’ve put together a child-safe version so you can have confidence you’re using a product that won’t hurt your littles.
+Also, I've put together a child-safe version so you can have confidence you're using a product that's gentler for young children when used properly.

 Most of us remember the soothing smell of Vicks from when mom brought it out during cold and flu season.
 The menthol scent basically kind of makes you feel better just smelling it.